daily-demos/examples/dailyjs/README.md

 ### [📺 Live streaming](./live-streaming)

-Broadcast call to a custom RTMP endpoint using a variety of difference layout modes
+Broadcast call to a custom RTMP endpoint using a variety of different layout modes

 ---